 Performance for Domain Objects can be an issue.
-For each packet that transitions the Security gateway and hits the rule using the Domain Object, the system needs to do a reverse DNS Query to see if the Source / Destination (depending on how the rule is constructed) IP address matches the Domain Object.
+For each packet that passes the Security Gateway and hits a rule using the Domain Object, the system needs to do a reverse DNS Query to see if the Source / Destination IP address (depending on how the rule is constructed) matches the Domain Object.

 Rules of thumb: